Coding For Kids Made Fun!

 - Best for ages 10 to 16 but can be used by younger students depending on typing skills.

 Hi, My name is Misty Lackie and I am one of the creators of CodeDigs.
-I have been developing software for over 15 years and have a passion for helping the next generation of coders discover an early interest in the field.
+I have been developing software for over 15 years and love helping kids discover an early interest in technology.

 Parents Love Our Courses!